mgcth/mladen/content/posts/ifk-smhi.md

 latest-months
 ```

-Finally, to get the data we can call (which implicitly asks for `"corrected-archive"`)
+Finally, to get the data we can call (which implicitly asks for
+the `"corrected-archive"` period)

 ```python
 data = Data(periods)
 data.data
 ```

-which outputs a Pandas DataFrame with the data
+which outputs a Pandas DataFrame

 ```python
                      Lufttemperatur